 Approximately seven years ago we collectively elected to drop the CRM portion of PeopleSoft ERP implementation due to financial, timeframe, and feature set issues.
 However, the need for CRM at Pepperdine remained.
 Each school understandably now either has its own unique implementation of CRM or continues to perform CRM functions manually through a variety of ad hoc systems.
 This decentralized system strategy has two significant disadvantages for Pepperdine's ongoing strategic progress:

-2) We strive to engage alumni by offering meaningful experiences of service and engagement.
+- We strive to engage alumni by offering meaningful experiences of service and engagement.
 Our messaging and communications to alumni, however, are disjointed and uncoordinated across the schools.
-The absence of alumni communication preferences, personalization and self-service updates handicaps our efforts to bring them back "home" to their Pepperdine family.
+The absence of alumni communication preferences, personalization, and self-service updates handicaps our efforts to bring them back "home" to their Pepperdine family.

-Given the internal environment described above and the external environment of slowing enrollment growth nationwide through 2020, and a shift in demographics of the college bound population, shrinking employer-provided education benefits, increasing international competition, demanding fiscal constraints, shifting market from passive to aggressive prospecting, and the need to do more with less, it is prudent for Pepperdine University to adopt an enterprise CRM.
+Given the internal environment described above and the external environment of slowing enrollment growth nationwide through 2020, and a shift in demographics of the college-bound population, shrinking employer-provided education benefits, increasing international competition, demanding fiscal constraints, a shifting market from passive to aggressive prospecting, and the need to do more with less, it is prudent for Pepperdine University to adopt an enterprise CRM.

 Key Strategic Benefits

-The key benefits of enterprise CRM, aligned with Pepperdine 2020: Boundless Horizons, will be focused in three major areas:
+The key benefits of enterprise CRM, aligned with Pepperdine 2020: Boundless Horizons, will be focused on three major areas:

 - Attract excellent students committed to learning, improve the student experience and foster enduring alumni loyalty.